-Explore the forms of resistance with Isaac Critchlow and Adisa the Verbaliser!
+Explore the forms of resistance with Isaac Crichlow and Adisa the Verbaliser!

 Obeah is a spiritual system that was carried to the Americas by ritual specialists and utilized by the enslaved for various purposes.
 Obeahmen, the practitioners of this spiritual system, were seen principally as an alternative authority to that of the enslavers.
 As such they were consulted by the enslaved to seek justice, to cure illness, and to lend legitimacy to acts of organised resistance.
 Isaac will explore each of these aspects of the practice drawing on primary accounts from across the Caribbean.